 Cheap, natural and readily available

 As you can see from the above, there is no need to resort to harmful, plastic-packaged household cleaners in your home.
-The alternatives are cheap, natural and readily available, so there is no excuse not to switch over to a natural cleaning regime today.
+Natural cleaners are cheap and readily available, so there is no excuse not to switch over to a natural cleaning regime today.
+If you can’t find the time to make your own natural cleaning products, you can check out products by Ecover, Method, Better Life, Biokleen and more.

 Sustainability need not always be about looking forward, grasping towards new technologies that may or may not save the day.
 Innovation is important, and will play an important role in defining our future.
 But sometimes we need to look backwards; making household cleaning products would be nothing new to our forebears: only a few generations ago, this was the norm.
 Re-learning skills that have largely been lost is also an important method for forging a better, more ethical, and sustainable future.
 Sometimes, our great, great grandparents did know best.